psychemedia/winter-tales/src/dancers_of_colbeck.md

 As to the rest of the carollers — the dancers — they carried on dancing for the whole of the year, hand in hand.
 They couldn't escape the place, no matter how hard they tried.
 The curse that had been made there, would be spent there.

-And despite their continous dancing, it was as if they never got tired.
+And despite their continuous dancing, it was as if they never got tired.
 They never ate, they never drank, they didn't even sleep, not a single wink.

 Whether it was day or night, whatever the weather, frost or snow, hail or rain, warm or cold, they seemed oblivious to it.